 Now, without insurance, at minimum rates:

-If you have a chronic illness, impairment, or wind up in the emergency room, however, you need to review the chart to determine if you’ll save with insurance or not.
+But if you have a chronic illness, impairment, or wind up in the emergency room, what you end up paying out of pocket for insurance could be worthwhile.

 Primary care visits

-Most insurance companies require participants to obtain their care through a primary care physician.
+Most insurance companies require participants to obtain their care through a primary care provider (PCP).
 These general practitioners are able to evaluate you for physicals, vaccinations, and ailments.
-If a more serious workup is needed, a PCP will refer you to a specialist.
+If a more serious checkup is needed, a PCP will refer you to a specialist.

 How much does a primary care visit cost with health insurance?

-This means it costs more than $5,500 a year to see a doctor just once and copays for additional visits.
+This means it costs more than $4,500 a year to see a doctor just once, along with copays for additional visits.
 Some insurance has deductibles, meaning you will pay out-of-pocket until you reach the limit.
 For example, if you have a $1,000 deductible, you will pay copays and additional costs until you reach that limit.
 After that, all costs are covered by the insurance company.

 How much does a primary care visit cost without health insurance?